pingcap/docs/tikv-configuration-file.md

 ### `max-size` <span class="version-mark">New in v5.4.0</span>

 + The maximum size of a single log file.
-When the file size is bigger than the value set by this configuration item, the system automatically divides the single file into multiple files.
+When the file size is larger than the value set by this configuration item, the system automatically splits the single file into multiple files.
 + Default value: `300`
 + Maximum value: `4096`
 + Unit: MiB